Arabic lessons for kids

 The game was playtested in an open beta phase since March 2017 and verified independently to show improvement in the educational development of children.
 The final version released in February 2018 is shaped by the feedback and data collected during the testing phase.

 Antura and the Letters is a smartphone app that teaches Arabic literacy skills.
 It incorporates a series of games and assessments to support numerous learning outcomes:

 - Decoding (letters, letter combinations, and words)

 The approach is a blend of phonics instruction and iterative pattern recognition.
 This method creates a meaningful learning experience and explains the logic behind the Arabic language.
 Children start with an easy introduction to patterns and letter sounds and reiterate the learning process throughout the entire alphabet.
 This enables kids to read words right away and have fun figuring out the puzzles within the Arabic language.

 - Letter shapes within a word (initial, medial, final, isolated)

-- Letter articulation and letter combinations (phonemes)
+- Letter articulation and letter combinations (using letter sounds)

 - The diacritic signs (Harakat)

 The following themes are represented in the vocabulary: